- Hits: 1514

 Alison Weir is executive director of If Americans Knew.
 An Internet petition calling for an investigation can be viewed at

 <www.ipetitions.com/petition/investigateorgantheft>.
-An expanded and footnoted version of this article can be viewed on the Washington Report’s Web site.
+An expanded and footnoted version of this article can be viewed on the Washington Report on Middle East Affairs,’s Web site.